Structures with not too fast unlabelled growth: Preliminaries

 \begin{remark} In the general definition of homogeneity we have to consider \emph{finitely generated} rather than finite substructures.
 However, since we only consider purely relational structures, this does not make a difference in our setting. \end{remark}

-An easy calculation on types shows that every homogeneous structure with a finite relational signature is $\omega$-categorical; in fact if $\fa$ is homogeneous in a relational signature and the maximal arity of relations of $\fa$ is $k$ then $\orb_n(\fa)\leq 2^{cn^{\max(2,k)}}$ for some $c>0$.
-This implies that a structure is finitely homogenizable if and only if it is $m$-homogenizable for some $m\in \omega$.
+An easy calculation on types shows that every homogeneous structure with a finite relational signature is $\omega$-categorical; in fact if $\fa$ is homogeneous in a finite relational signature and the maximal arity of relations of $\fa$ is $m$ then $\orb_n(\fa)\leq 2^{cn^{\max(2,m)}}$ for some $c>0$.

-It turns out that $m$-homogenizable and finitely homogenizable structures can also be characterized in a natural way in terms of their automorphism groups.
+It turns out that $m$-homogenizable and in turn finitely homogenizable structures can also be characterized in a natural way in terms of their automorphism groups.

 \begin{notation} For any $n$-tuple $a$ and a function $p\colon [m]\rightarrow [n]$ we write $a_{\pi}$ for the tuple $(a_{p(1)},\dots,a_{p(m)})$. \end{notation}

 \begin{definition} We say that a permutation group $G$ is \emph{$m$-sensitive} if for all $u,v\in A^n$ if $u\notsame_G v$ there exists a function $p\colon [m]\rightarrow [n]$ such that $u_p\notsame_G v_p$.
 We say that $G$ is \emph{finitely sensitive} if it is $m$-sensitive for some $m\in \omega$. \end{definition}